Cheap Las Vegas Shows

 How to Get Cheap Show Tickets in Las Vegas

-Getting the best price on Vegas show tickets requires knowing which tools to use and when.
-Here's every major strategy ranked by effectiveness.
+Getting the best price on Vegas show tickets comes down to knowing which tools to use and when.
+Here is every major strategy ranked by effectiveness.

 Online advance booking typically gives you the best guaranteed price.
-Sites Spotlight.Vegas build discounts into their listed prices and regularly run flash sales.
-Booking 7–14 days out usually unlocks the best seats at the best prices.
+Spotlight.Vegas builds discounts into its listed prices and regularly runs flash sales.
+Booking 7 to 14 days out usually unlocks the best seats at the best prices.

 Matinee vs. Evening Pricing